2 Nautical Days in Nice

 Dinner - Le Plongeoir

-A trip to Nice wouldn’t be complete without dinner at Le Plongeoir.
+A trip to Nice wouldn’t be complete without a dinner at Le Plongeoir.
 Arguably the most famous landmark in town, this iconic spot will have you dining precariously over the crashing waves below on an outcropping of rock affixed with three high-dive boards.
-While you can’t actually walk up to one and dive into the blue-green water below, this charming theme grants the restaurant it’s namesake, which is physically embodied by the statue of a young jumper on the top board.
+While you can’t actually walk up to one and dive into the blue-green water below, this charming theme grants the restaurant its namesake, which is physically embodied by the statue of a young jumper on the top board.

-You’ve most likely seen the content of this restaurant before—unless you’re living under a rock (maybe this rock?) that is—and while oftentimes social media doesn’t show the whole picture, I can confidently say this place is worth the hype.
+You’ve most likely seen content of this restaurant before—unless you’re living under a rock (maybe this rock?) that is—and while oftentimes social media doesn’t show the whole picture, I can confidently say this place is worth the hype.
 Immediately upon entering Le Plongeoir we were greeted by a wildly charming manager, who made sure we were taken great care of throughout our entire dinner.
 From kindly taking a photo of my mother and I with silly ad libs guaranteed to make us smile, to offering us both warm fuzzy blankets as the cool evening air began to roll in—we received the highest quality of service.
 The view is as crazy in person as it looks on camera, and if you happen to be seated near the edge of the platform you really get the sense that you’re dining in and above the serene sea.

 In terms of the actual meal, I thoroughly enjoyed the linguine with mussels, coated in Espelette pepper and basil tomato sauce.
 The pasta was plated gracefully, and while the portion looks a bit small in this photo, in practice the plate was quite deep and I wasn’t even able to finish the whole dish.
 If you’re not big into spices, be warned that the pepper included in this dish is definitely a kick you’ll taste—but as someone who can’t handle too much spice, I didn’t find it to be overwhelming.